antononcube/MathematicaForPrediction/MarkdownDocuments/Tries-with-frequencies-in-Java.md

     (* {False, True, False} *)

-The function JavaTrieCompleteMatch finds does the prefix of a given word that is in the trie is also a complete word.
+The function `JavaTrieCompleteMatch` finds does the prefix of a given word that is in the trie is also a complete word.

     JavaTrieCompleteMatch[jTr, Characters@#] & /@ {"ba", "bar", "bard"}

     (* {False, True, True} *)

-To get the words that have a certain prefix we can use the function JavaTrieGetWords.
+To get the words that have a certain prefix we can use the function `JavaTrieGetWords`.

     ColumnForm@JavaTrieGetWords[jTr, Characters@#] & /@ {"ba", "ca"}